bakks/virginian/README.md

 both.
 Using the code externally should be fairly straightforward.
 The compilation and testing process outputs an archive file to the `lib/` directory that can be compiled with another C/C++ project.
 The files you need are `lib/virginian.a` and `lib/virginian.h`.

 The `example/` directory contains a very simple project useful for getting started using this code.
 The main function from this project is shown below.
+To use the database I recommend you start from the example and read the documentation or even look at the source code to add functionality.
+The interface overall is not very user friendly, email me if you get stuck.

+### Supported Queries

+Only a small subset of SQL is supported right now.
+The following shows acceptable syntax:

+`SELECT <expression list> FROM <table name> WHERE <condition list>`

+An expression can be a column or mathematical value, and math operations are supported, e.g. `col0 + 10`.
+A condition compares two expressions and evaluates to a boolean, e.g. `col0 + 10 < col1`.
+Floating point and integer queries work, strings are __not__ supported.

 ### Example